50+ Laptop Friendly Cafés in Berlin

 Calm Coffee

-Calm Coffee has a super cozy and tranquil environment in a busy neighborhood.
-They have classic drinks like espressos, Macchiatos, and Americanos, as well as delicious seasonal drinks that change every couple months.
-During the summer you can try their matcha rose latte, and in the colder months their London Fog and salted caramel latte really hit the spot.
+I like Calm for their moreish vegan cinnamon rolls and fun seasonal drinks.
+In the summer you can try their matcha rose latte, while in colder months their London Fog and salted caramel latte really hit the spot.

-You are free to use your laptop anywhere in the café, but you need a new code for their WiFi every hour (I think it used to be one drink purchase = one hour of WiFi, but on a recent visit they just gave me a new code when my first code expired).
-I believe they have a couple outlets as well, and the WiFi works well once you’ve obtained a code.
-The WiFi also did not work on my recent visit on November 14, 2023 so consider asking the barista if the WiFi is working before you order.
+Their sign says they’re no longer laptop-friendly on weekends, but I think they are sometimes lax on this rule depending on who’s working and how busy it is.
+You are free to use your laptop anywhere in the café, but you need a new code for their WiFi every hour (I think it used to be one drink purchase gets you one hour of WiFi, but on a recent visit they just gave me a new code when my first code expired).
+I believe they have a couple of outlets as well, and the WiFi typically works well once you’ve obtained a code.
+On my last visit in November 2023, the WiFi wasn’t working at all, but I was told this was a temporary issue.
+Just something to keep in mind.

 Wühlischstraße 38 | Friedrichshain